 Predictive Analytics Cloud Can Help Bridge the Data Divide: Right Data, and Analytical Skills

-To help bridge the gap, executives should prioritize external data that is predictive and strategic, like that incorporated into the ERIN Predictive Analytics Cloud.
+To help bridge the gap, executives should prioritize external data that is predictive and strategic, like that incorporated into the Prevedere Predictive Analytics Cloud.
 By doing so, businesses can uncover insights that:

 - Enable them to see upcoming headwinds that can hinder performance